AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-3.md

 This is Chapter 3 of the multi-part tutorial. **[Chapter 2 can be found here](chapter-2.md)** and an **[overview can be found here](introduction.md)**.

-You can view the previous Chapter solution on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the **[solution package](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/releases)**.
+View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or download the finished package for the previous part of the tutorial: [WKND Chapter Solutions](https://github.com/adobe/aem-guides-wknd/releases/download/archetype-18.1/chapter-solutions.zip).

 ## Objective